Karimula Barkalaev

-Karimula Magomedovich Barkalaev (born January 23, 1973) is a Russian former professional mixed martial artist (MMA), Judoka and Sanda fighter.
+Karimula Magomedovich Barkalaev (born 23 January 1973) is a Russian former professional mixed martial artist, Judoka, and Sanda Kung Fu practitioner.
 He is the first and only Russian national to have won the ADCC Submission Fighting World Championship.
-According to Sport Express, on American forums, he was called most mysterious fighter in the history of MMA.
+According to Sport Express, on American forums, he was called the "most mysterious fighter in the history of MMA".
 On the MMA ranking system portal Fight Matrix, Barkalaev reached a peak ranking of No. 3 Light Heavyweight in 1999.

 Background

-Barkalaev was born on January 23, 1973, in the village of Tivi, Qvareli, Georgian SSR.
+Barkalaev was born on 23 January 1973, in the village of Tivi, Qvareli, Georgian SSR.
 He is of Avar descent.

 After sixth grade, he moved to Kaspiysk, Dagestan where he attended a sports boarding school for Judo and graduated in 1990.
 He trained with his cousin, Dzhabrail Barkalaev who later became a silver medalist at the 1996 Russian Judo Championship.

-In 1993, Barkalaev started training in Sanda.
+In 1993, Barkalaev started training in Kung Fu.
 He was winner of the 1995 and 1996 Russian Wushu Championships.
 He was also a silver medalist in the 1996 European Wushu Championship in Rome.

 In 1997, Barkalaev met Volk Han and would train under him to participate in mixed martial arts.